Craig Stokes

 Whilst Slimming World has been pivotal in providing the support and tools I needed to change my life, I put much of my transformation down to my focus and my new found love of running.

-Roll on another 8 months, and I have now completed 26 parkruns, with a personal best 5k time of 20:39 and took part in the Bournemouth Half Marathon clocking a time of 1 hour 45 minutes.
+Roll on another 10 months, and I have now completed 28 parkruns, with a personal best 5k time of 20:39 and took part in both the Bournemouth Half Marathon and Bournemouth Bay Run clocking a personal best time of 1 hour 38 minutes.

 My journey did not stop there and having speculatively made an application to join the Slimming World team for the TCS London Marathon in April 2025, I was beyond excited when I received the call to confirm my place.